AkashKedari/py-projects/README.md

 ### Linear Regression:

 This is code for a simple linear regression model.
+There is already stock data inside, and using matplotlib, I have created a GUI where user can enter interest rate and unemployment rate to get the predicted stock price.

 ### COVID_data_map: